Wally Hayward

 Wallace Henry Hayward BEM (10 July 1908 - 28 April 2006) was a South African endurance athlete with a 60-year career.
 He became one of the greatest 100-mile runners in history.
 He won the Comrades Marathon five times and completed the distance of around 90 km the last time just before his eighty-first birthday.

-He was born Durban and died in Edenvale, South Africa.
+He was born in Durban and died in Edenvale, South Africa.
 He died in 2006 just a few days before the annual Wally Hayward Marathon.

 Early life

 As a teen, Hayward became an apprentice carpenter.
 A friend talked Hayward into taking a running job, to put in stakes for diamond mining claims.
 In 1927 at the age of 19, he joined a Boy’s Club and was invited to go running.
 In 1929, he read about the Comrades Marathon and wrote to the race director Vic Clapham.
 He was surprised to learn that the race was about 54–56 miles.
 He decided to enter the 1930 race.